m4dz/alfred-firefox-profile-launcher/README.md

 -----

 You can use multiple profiles in Firefox to sandbow your users or isolate your workflows.
 To create a (or many) new profile(s), you must launch the Firefox ProfileManager.
-This workflow embed a shortcut to launch it : simply use the `foxpm` keyword.
-Be careful that you should not run any previous instance of Firefox when calling the ProfileManager.
+This workflow embed a shortcut to launch it : simply use the `fox` keyword and select `ProfileManager`into the list.

 ![screenshot-profilemanager](./screenshot-profilemanager.png)